The Personio People Manual

 Those are reasons enough to offer this fringe benefit example.
 During the pandemic, though, a lot of businesses have discovered that flexible working can function surprisingly well without any loss of productivity.

 Companies should consider extending this benefit and maybe even experimenting with new areas of flexible working in order to keep engagement high.
+At Personio, we have done exactly that with our PersonioFlex hybrid working model.

 A growing number of companies offer sabbaticals as a fringe benefit.
 These work to reward hard-working employees, entice new employees, and reduce attrition.